danintel/avalon/examples/apps/heart_disease_eval/README.md

     You have a risk of 46% to have heart disease.
     ```
 8. Optionally submit another request.
-    Use the `--help` option to see other available options
+    Use the `--help` option to see other available options.
+    If you omit the `--in_data` parameter, it will be randomly generated
 9. In Terminal 1, press Ctrl-c to stop the TCF Enclave Manager and Listener

 ## Using the Heart Evaluation GUI Client